 - You know how crucial healthy intimate communication is and want to maintain it and keep growing!

-- Or maybe you are living in the thick of the battle with broken lines of communication.
+- You are living in the thick of the battle with broken lines of communication.
 Some communication breakdown examples are:

 God can change him and my prayers can go a long way to speeding those changes.
-But the sooner I release that hope – the hope that I can someone teach my husband or coerce my husband – the sooner I can begin to improve the communication in our Christian Marriage – even if it is in a difficult season.
+However, the sooner I release that hope – the hope that I can somehow teach my husband or coerce my husband – the sooner real change can come.

 Next, I must Intentionally pray that God will show me if and where any of my words are part of the problem.